cozzyd/pandoc_ROOT_filter/README.md

 Another way to get values out of the script is to use the inline `!.ROOT(x)` construction, which will output the value of the expression x at that point in main.
-For example we can print out that our histogram has !.ROOT(hist.GetEntries()) like that.
-However, if you have pandoc older than 2.17, this won't work properly because it requires topdown traversal to process things in order.
-You can work around this by using a variable in the pre section.
+For example we can print out that the square of 13 is !.ROOT(square(13)) like that.
+However, if you have pandoc older than 2.17, this may not work as expected because it requires topdown traversal to process things in order they appear in the file.
+Instead, codeblocks will be processed first and then all inline elements, allowing you to workaround ordering by introducing variables to store the state at a given time.